Denver at a glance

 2022 |

-Denver City Council members agreed to pay a Black college student $500,000 after he was shot with a foam projectile by a police officer during a Black Lives Matter racial justice and police reform demonstration in 2020.
-Michael Acker attended a demonstration in Denver reacting to the murder of George Floyd when Acker was shot in the eye with a foam projectile by a Denver officer.
-After needing stitches, Acker was left with vision problems and filed a lawsuit in October 2020.
-The city settled his case for $500,000. |
+The Denver City Council agreed to pay a Black college student $500,000 after he was shot with a foam projectile by a police officer during a Black Lives Matter racial justice and police reform demonstration in 2020.
+Michael Acker was attending a demonstration in Denver, Colorado, in response to the murder of George Floyd when a Denver police officer shot Acker in the eye with a foam projectile.
+Acker needed stiches and was left with vision problems.
+He filed a lawsuit in October 2020, and the City settled his case for $500,000. |

 Compensation